slds-lmu/i2ml/content/chapters/coding_ml_python/_index.md

 ---
-title: "Coding ML [R and mlr3]"
+title: "Coding ML [Python and sklearn]"
 ---
-This chapter introduces the R package mlr3.
-After some basic concepts we focus on resampling, tuning and pipelines.
+This section introduces basic concepts and implementations using Python and in particular sklearn.